Runaway Daughters (1956 film): Production

 The script was allegedly based on an incident that writer Lou Rusoff came across when he worked as a social worker.

 Anna Sten came out of retirement to make the movie.
 Tom Conway had a stroke during filming and was replaced by John Litel.
-The film was shot in nine days, only running two and a half hours into overtime.|author=Male lead Steve Terrell was signed to a long-term contract by Arkoff for 15 films.
+The film was shot in nine days, only running two and a half hours into overtime.
+Male lead Steve Terrell was signed to a long-term contract by Arkoff for 15 films.